 Phil lives on the Seacoast with his family, and is an avid runner who has finished the Boston Marathon numerous times with a Go-Pro camera strapped on his head.
 He is the station’s expert on all things Canuck.

 With over 20 years as an award-winning videographer, editor and producer, Steve scrambles with 40 pounds of gear trying to keep up with Will on Windows to the Wild shoots.
 Steve also films political events and hockey games.
 He won a New England Emmy in 2004 for individual achievement program videography, and was a 2010 & 2012 recipient for outstanding environmental program.
 He's been to Cuba, Nicaragua, Ecuador, Mexico, Jamaica, Iceland, Canada, Montana, Ohio and New Jersey on shoots.
 On international trips for the show, he, Phil and Will have shared encounters with customs agents, local police and native cuisine (would you have tried the seal flipper stew?).

-A native of Exeter, NH, who watched NHPTV growing up, Steve lives on the Seacoast with his family and is an avid hockey dad.
+A native of Exeter, NH, who watched NHPBS growing up, Steve lives on the Seacoast with his family and is an avid hockey dad.
 He was an engineer on the Mt.
 Washington Cog Railway for years, and still wears his engineer's cap whenever possible.
-Steve produced NHPTV's documentary Climbing to the Clouds: The Mt.
+Steve produced NHPBS's documentary Climbing to the Clouds: The Mt.
 Washington Cog Railway.